 State-Level Requirements

 Federal threshold changes don’t automatically apply to state requirements.
-Key states with different rules:
+Some states with different rules.

 Verify requirements for every state where you operate or have payees.